5jt/dyalog-cookbook/manuscript/04 Logging what happens .md

 I> Alternatively you could set the parameter `printToSession` -- which defaults to 0 -- to 1.
 That would let the `Logger` class write all the messages not only to the log file but also to the session.
 That can be quite useful for test cases or during development.
 You could even prevent the `Logger` class to write to the disk at all by setting `fileFlag` to 0.

 I> The `Logger` class is designed to never break your application -- for obvious reasons.
 The drawback of this is that if something goes wrong like the path becoming invalid because the drive got removed you would only notice by trying to look at the log files.
+I>
-You can tell the `Logger` class that it should **not** trap all errors by setting the parameter `debug` to 1.
+I> You can tell the `Logger` class that it should **not** trap all errors by setting the parameter `debug` to 1.
 Then `Logger` would crash if something goes wrong.

 Let's see if logging works also for the exported EXE.
 Run the DYAPP to rebuild the workspace.
 Export as before and then run the new `MyApp.exe` in a Windows console.